 Writing and Editing Samples

-1) I guest wrote an article and provided original photography for Good Light Magazine's January 2017 issue:
+5. Guest-written article and original photography for Good Light Magazine's January 2017 issue:

 The Top 3 Lessons I Learned from Going Back to School